 Playing it safe on the Highland Lakes

 Get an LCRA Parks Pass today

-LCRA does not plan to draw down any of the pass-through lakes in the Highland Lakes chain in 2021.
-This applies to lakes Inks, LBJ, Marble Falls and Austin.
+LCRA does not plan to lower any of the pass-through lakes in the Highland Lakes chain in 2023.
+This includes lakes Inks, LBJ, Marble Falls and Austin.
 The next opportunity for a routine lake lowering will be in 2024.

 See what’s happening at more than 40 parks along the lower Colorado River.